'Dancing Girl' as Parvati is just one of many bizarre claims in ICHR paper on Harappan civilisation

 - Shiva lingas have been found in the Harappan sites.
 The Rigveda speaks disparagingly of some phallus worshippers.
 These were not the Vedic people.
 The linga worshipped at Harappa had nothing to do with the phallus.

-- Today, Shiva is offered the bilva leaf in worship; this is trifoilate.
+- Today, Shiva is offered the bilva leaf in worship; this is trifoliate.
 We do not see bilva leaves in Harappan art but we see three-leaf clover motifs.
 In those days, Shiva was offered clover leaves.
 We see these decorating the base of lingas, and on sculptures found in Uruk in Mesopotamia and on furniture in Tutankhamen’s tomb.

 ‘Parvati’ in Mohenjo-daro